ashiqf/ashiqf/README.md

 Hi, I'm [Mohamed Ashiq Faleel](https://ashiqf.com/), a passionate Solutions Architect & Microsoft 365 enthusiast.
 My passion for software lies with dreaming up ideas and making them come true.
 I take great care in the experience, architecture, and code quality of the things I design and build.

 I am a blogger and open-source contributor.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the community and I love how collaboration and knowledge sharing happens.
 - 💬 Ask me about Power Automate, Power Apps, SharePoint, Microsoft 365
-- 📰 Read my blogs at: https://ashiqf.com
+- 📰 Read my blogs at: https://ashiqf.com/

 📈 My GitHub Stats